conradoqg/naivecoin/README.md

-# Naivechain - a blockchain implementation in 200 lines of code
+# Notsonaivechain - a blockchain implementation in more than 200 lines of code

 ### Motivation
 All the current implementations of blockchains are tightly coupled with the larger context and problems they (e.g. Bitcoin or Ethereum) are trying to solve.
 This makes understanding blockchains a necessarily harder task, than it must be.
 Especially source-code-wisely.
 This project is an attempt to provide as concise and simple implementation of a blockchain as possible.